aerraj/MediKart/README.md

 User authentication is implemented using JWT (JSON Web Tokens).
 Passwords are hashed using bcrypt for secure storage.
 Upon successful login, a token is generated and stored in the client's local storage to maintain the session.

 ## Data Handling

 The application segregates user-specific data to ensure personalized experiences.
 The product data is maintained on the back-end and is fetched from the front-end using API calls.
 Each user's order history and cart data are managed individually to provide a tailored shopping experience.
----

-Thank you for using MediKart!
-We hope you have a smooth and enjoyable shopping experience.
-If you have any questions or feedback, feel free to reach out.